-- 1.4.
+1.4.
 Spent fuel is generated continually by operating nuclear reactors.
-It is stored in the reactor fuel storage pool for a period of time for cooling and then may be transferred to a designated wet or dry storage facility, where it will await reprocessing or disposal (if it is considered to be radioactive waste).
-The spent fuel storage pools of some reactors have sufficient capacity to accommodate all the spent fuel that will be generated during the lifetime of the reactor. - 1.5.
-The basic safety aspects for the storage of spent fuel are applicable to the storage of spent fuel from research reactors as well as from power reactors.
-For research reactors, an approach should be adopted that takes into account the differences between the fuel types (e.g. the lower heat generation of research reactor fuel, its higher enrichment level and cladding materials that are less corrosion resistant) when determining the measures to be taken to ensure confinement, heat removal, criticality control, radiation shielding and retrievability. - 1.6.
-Many spent fuel storage facilities at reactors were intended to serve for a limited period of time (a few years) as a place to keep spent fuel between unloading from the reactor and its subsequent storage, reprocessing or disposal.
+It is stored in the reactor fuel storage pool for a period of time for cooling and then may be transferred to a designated wet or dry spent fuel storage facility, where it will await reprocessing or disposal (if it is considered to be radioactive waste).
+The spent fuel storage pools of some reactors have sufficient capacity to accommodate all the spent fuel that will be generated during the lifetime of the reactor.

+1.5.
+The basic safety aspects for storage of spent fuel are applicable for the storage of spent fuel from research reactors as well as from power reactors.
+An approach should be adopted that takes account of the differences between the fuel types (e.g. lower heat generation, higher enrichment and cladding materials that are less corrosion resistant) when considering containment, heat removal, criticality control, radiation shielding and retrievability.

+1.6.
+Many spent fuel storage facilities at reactors were intended to serve for a limited period of time (a few years) as a place to keep spent fuel between unloading from the reactor and its subsequent reprocessing or disposal.
 In view of the time being taken to develop disposal facilities and the limited reprocessing programmes that have been developed, storage periods are being extended from years to decades.
-This change in approach to the management of spent fuel has been accompanied by other developments, for example increases in enrichment, increases of burnup, use of advanced fuel design and mixed oxide fuel, re-racking, use of burnup credit and, in some cases, extension of storage periods beyond the original design lifetime of the storage facility.
+This conceptual change in the management of spent fuel has been accompanied by other developments, for example increase in enrichment, increase of burnup, use of advanced fuel design and mixed oxide (MOX) fuel, re-racking, use of burnup credit and, in some cases, extension of storage periods beyond the original design lifetime of the storage facility.
 Nevertheless, storage cannot be considered the ultimate solution for the management of spent fuel, which requires a defined end point such as reprocessing or disposal in order to ensure safety.
-The design lifetime of a nuclear installation is generally of the order of decades, and experience with the storage of spent fuel of up to around 50 years has accrued.
-While design lifetimes of up to 100 years have been considered and adopted for certain spent fuel storage facilities, in view of the rate of industrial and institutional change, periods beyond around 50 years are deemed to be 'long term' in the context of this Safety Guide (see also Annex I). - 1.7.
-The present publication supersedes the 2012 edition of SSG-152.
-This Safety Guide complements IAEA Safety Standards Series No. WS-G-6.1, Storage of Radioactive Waste [2], and can be read in conjunction with it.
+The design lifetime of nuclear installations is generally of the order of decades and experience with the storage of spent fuel of up to around fifty years has accrued.
+While design lifetimes of up to one hundred years have been considered and adopted for certain spent fuel storage facilities, in view of the rate of industrial and institutional change, periods beyond around fifty years are deemed to be 'long term' in the context of this Safety Guide (see also Annex I).